jeffhonglab/starter-hugo-research-group/content/people/masters.md

 # Order that this section appears on the page.
 weight: 150

-title: Full List of Current Members
+title: Current Members
-subtitle:
+subtitle: PhD.
+Student & Postdoc Fellow

 design:
   columns: "1"